JWBurgers/An_Introduction_to_Cryptography/Chapter 3 - Symmetric Cryptography.md

 As originally intended by Kerckhoffs, the principle only applies to symmetric encryption schemes.
 A more general version of the principle, however, also applies to all other modern-day types of cryptographic schemes: Any cryptographic scheme’s design must not be required to be secret in order for it to be secure; the secrecy can only extend to some strings(s) of information, typically a private key.

-Kerckhoffs’ principle is central to modern cryptography for four reasons.<sup>[1](#footnote1)</sup> First, there are only a limited number of cryptographic schemes for particular types of applications.
+Kerckhoffs’ principle is central to modern cryptography for four reasons.<sup>[2](#footnote2)</sup> First, there are only a limited number of cryptographic schemes for particular types of applications.
 For instance, most modern symmetric encryption applications use the Rijndael cipher.
 So your secrecy regarding a scheme’s design is just very limited.
 There is, however, much more flexibility in keeping some private key for the Rijndael cipher secret.

 Second, it is easier to replace some string of information than an entire cryptographic scheme.
 Suppose that the employees of a company all have the same encryption software, and that every two employees have a private key to communicate confidentially.
-Key compromises are a hassle, but at least the company could keep the software.
+Key compromises are a hassle in this scenario, but at least the company could keep the software with such security breaches.
 If the company were relying on the secrecy of the scheme, then any breach of that secrecy would require replacing all the software.

 Third, Kerckhoffs’ principle allows for standardization and compatibility between users of cryptographic schemes.
 This has massive benefits for efficiency.
-For instance, it is difficult to imagine how millions of people can securely connect to Google’s web servers each day, if that security required keeping cryptographic schemes secret.
+For instance, it is difficult to imagine how millions of people could securely connect to Google’s web servers each day, if that security required keeping cryptographic schemes secret.

 Fourth, Kerckhoff’s principle allows for the public scrutiny of cryptographic schemes.
-This can greatly enhance the security of any scheme.
-The same type of wisdom of the crowds principle is at play here as in the building of Linux (covered in Primer 1).
+This type of scrutiny is absolutely necessary to achieve secure cryptographic schemes.
+Illustratively, the main core algorithm in symmetric cryptography, the Rijndael cipher, was the result of a competition organized by the National Institute of Standards and Technology between 1997 and 2000.

 Any system that attempts to achieve **security by obscurity** is one that relies on keeping the details of its design and/or implementation secret.
 In cryptography, this would be specifically a system that relies on keeping the design details of the cryptographic scheme secret.
 So security by obscurity is in direct contrast to Kerckhoffs’ principle.

-There are various notions of security for cryptographic schemes.
+One can never state unambiguously that a cryptographic scheme is "secure" or "insecure."
+Instead, there are various notions of security for cryptographic schemes.
 Each **definition of cryptographic security** must specify (1) security goals, as well as (2) the capabilities of an attacker.
 Analyzing cryptographic schemes against one or more specific notions of security provides insights into their applications and limitations.

-While we will not delve into all the details of the various notions of cryptographic security, you should know that two assumptions are universal to all cryptographic notions of security:
+While we will not delve into all the details of the various notions of cryptographic security, you should know that two assumptions are ubiquitous to all modern cryptographic notions of security pertaining to symmetric and asymmetric schemes (and in some form to other cryptographic primitives):

 * The attacker’s knowledge about the scheme conforms to Kerckhoffs’ principle.
 * The attacker cannot feasibly perform a brute force attack on the scheme.
-Specifically, the threat models of cryptographic notions of security typically do not allow brute force attacks, as they assume that these are not a relevant consideration.
+Specifically, the threat models of cryptographic notions of security typically do not even allow brute force attacks, as they assume that these are not a relevant consideration.

 ## Stream ciphers